Smurf-IV/Excel_PRIME/README.md

 - Q: There are others that are faster
 - A: Agreed, but then
     - they do not have range extraction.
-    - Or use the OS's _TempFile System_ to store massive sheets
+    - Or `optionally` allow the use of the OS's _TempFile System_ to store massive sheets
-    - Or allow multiple sheets to be read at the same time (Unlike some to of the others that use global memory to represent a row)
+    - Or allow multiple sheets to be read at the same time (because others use global memory to represent the current row)

 ## Reader 📋
-Read only, therefore no calculation / formula calls
+Read only, therefore no calculations or updates to formula calls

 ## Interfaces 🏗️
 - Will use the DotNet core functionality by default